stonepros/stone/doc/dev/stonex_protocol.rst

 The ticket also contains a session key that C should have used to encrypt other parts of this message.
 Use that session key to decrypt the rest of the message.

-Create a ``CephXAuthorizeReply`` to hold our reply.
+Create a ``StoneXAuthorizeReply`` to hold our reply.
 Extract the nonce (which was in the stuff we just decrypted), add 1 to it, and put the result in the reply.
 Encrypt the reply and put it in the buffer provided in the call to ``cephx_verify_authorizer()`` and return to ``handle_request()``.
 This will be used to prove to C that A (rather than an attacker)